LauraElKaim/Project_Three_Body_Problem/doc/source/Function/function.rst

 .. autofunction:: EDO.EDO_3.velocity

 .. note::
-        The formula used is for the velocity `v` is given below
+        The formula used is for the velocity :math:`v` is given below
 .. math:: v = \sqrt{\frac{G*M}{r}}